-If you want to capture advanced and professional quality 4K video, I would highly recommend Panasonic Lumix FZ2500.
-This traveling camera features wide 1-inch sensor, 20.1 MP shooter with f/2.8-4.5 aperture.
+If you want to capture advanced and professional-quality 4K video, I would highly recommend Panasonic Lumix FZ2500.
+This traveling camera features a wide 1-inch sensor, 20.1 MP shooter with f/2.8-4.5 aperture.

 Best Mirrorless Travel Camera

-The best part of Sony Alpha a6000 Mirrorless Camera is that it comes with the complete bundle for your photography adventure.
+The best part of the Sony Alpha a6000 Mirrorless Camera is that it comes with the complete bundle for your photography adventure.
 It means you won’t have to buy anything additional if you opt for this package.
-It includes 16-50mm lens, two 64GB SD cards, batteries, DSLR camera bundle, Micro USB cable and what not.
+It includes a 16-50mm lens, two 64GB SD cards, batteries, DSLR camera bundle, Micro USB cable, and whatnot.

 A favorite amongst young budding amateur photographers and young city hipsters who love taking fashion photography, this camera also made its way to travel lovers as their go-to gear to while on the go.
 With 16 megapixel CMOS II sensor and other amazing qualities, Fujifilm X-T10 is also best for those who are on a budget as it falls under 1000USD for the whole kit.

 [button size=”medium” style=”success” text=”» CHECK PRICE FROM AMAZON «” link=”https://amzn.to/2Ux7Iad” target=”_blank” rel=”nofollow”]